Funding opportunity

 Funding available and timeframe

-The full funding amount of up to £15 million will be delivered in a single round with projects being up to five years in length.
+The full funding amount of at least £15 million will be delivered in a single round with projects being up to five years in length.

 BBSRC funding is at 80% full economic costs with exceptions for skills and talent training costs (100% full economic cost).